Intraocular lens: History

 Johan Virgilius Casaamata (1741–1807) of Dresden had unsuccessfully attempted to place a glass intraocular lens after cataract surgery by January 1797.
 When writing his memoirs in the 1790s, Giacomo Casanova likely heard of Casaamata's attempt, because Casanova falsely claimed that oculist Felice Tadini told him the idea of intraocular lenses in Warsaw in 1766, but Casanova's claim is false, because Tadini was in Constantinople in 1766.

 Sir Harold Ridley was the first to successfully implant an intraocular lens on 29 November 1949, at St Thomas' Hospital at London.
 That lens was manufactured by the Rayner company of Brighton, East Sussex, England from Perspex CQ polymethylmethacrylate (PMMA) made by ICI (Imperial Chemical Industries).
 Ridley had observed that Royal Air Force pilots who sustained eye injuries during World War II involving PMMA windshield material did not show any rejection or foreign body reaction, and deduced that the transparent material was inert and useful for implantation in the eye.

 The intraocular lens did not find widespread acceptance in cataract surgery until the 1970s, when further developments in lens design and surgical techniques had come about.

-As of 2021, approximately four million cataract procedures take place annually in the U.S. and nearly 28 million worldwide, a large proportion in India.
-That is about 75,000 procedures per day globally.
+As of 2021, nearly 28 million cataract surgeries were performed worldwide, with 4 million in the U.S. alone.
+That translates to roughly 60,000 procedures every day.